-The Initiative for Governance, Reconciliation, Agriculture and Coexistence - Grace Initiative – strives toward:
+The Initiative for Governance, Reconciliation, Agriculture and Coexistence - Grace Initiative Global – strives toward innovative peacebuilding and conflict prevention through strategies of healing, empowering and transforming.

-Innovative and expert conflict transformation and peace-building; Constructive engagement, focused empowerment, multi-stakeholder collaborations, and holistic understanding; through international and multi-disciplinary expertise.
+We carry out our goals through innovative and expert constructive engagement, focused empowerment, multi-stakeholder collaborations, and holistic understanding; through international and multi-disciplinary expertise.

-Grace Initiative adheres to global goals such as the 2030 Agenda; SC 1325; human rights instruments; and, humanitarian principles.
+Grace Initiative adheres to and promotes global goals such as the 2030 Agenda; UN SC 1325; international human rights instruments; and, humanitarian principles.

 In terms of governance, the Initiative examines status and possibilities for accountable and inclusive governance, including good governance, access to justice, constitutionalism and security sector reform as well as a viable civil society.
 In this regard, Grace Initiatives considers the link between governance, sustainable development and peaceful and inclusive societies.